LuxImagingAI/URT/README.md

 ```

 ## Synapse
 Synapse requires the user to create an access token for accessing restricted datasets through a user account.
 As with TCIA make sure that you indeed have permissions to access the dataset.
+Create a personal access token by logging in to Synapse and navigting to *Your Account / Account Settings / Personal Access Token / Manage Personal Access Tokens*.
 Afterwards add the access token to the credentials.yaml file:
 ```yaml
 Synapse:
   token: ACCESS_TOKEN